Home > Health & Wellness > Health Library > Knee Replacement Surgery

 The younger you are when you have the surgery and the more

-stress you put on the joint, the more likely it is that you will eventually
+stress you put on the joint, the more likely it is that you will later

 need a second surgery to replace the first artificial joint.
 Over time, the